-In Switzerland, five nuclear power reactors (3 PWR, 2 BWR) at four sites (Beznau, Mühleberg, Gösgen and Leibstadt) are in operation, totalling around 3,300 MWe.
+In Switzerland, four nuclear power reactors (3 PWR, 1 BWR) at three sites (Beznau, Gösgen and Leibstadt) are in operation, totalling around 3015 MWe.
+The NPP of Mühleberg (BWR) ceased power operation permanently on 20 December 2019.

 In 2003, the parliament decided to introduce a 10-year moratorium on the export of spent fuel for reprocessing which started in July 2006.
 Before the start of the moratorium, the utilities were free to choose between reprocessing and direct disposal of the spent fuel.
 The Nuclear Energy Act states a series of conditions which must be fulfilled for an authorisation of the export of spent fuel for reprocessing to be granted.
 The conditions include an agreement with the country of destination, the existence in that country of an adequate facility corresponding to the international standards and the fact that the country of destination has ratified the Convention on Nuclear Safety and the Joint Convention.